thomasclarke1969/documentation/client/websockets/recovery.md

     * **Next Step**: initiate reconnect logic, and catchup on missed events on reconnecting.
 2. The request fails to return a response (after waiting for 10 seconds, if there is no response, its safe to assume there is a problem).
     * **Next Step**: initiate reconnect logic, and catchup on missed events on reconnecting.
-3. A response containing a counter arrives; the counter is the same as the last request.
+3. A response containing a counter arrives; the counter is the same as the last packet from the server.
 All is well.
     * **Next Step**: none.
 4. A response containing a counter arrives; the counter has changed; this means Change Packets were probably missed.
     * **Next Step**: Catchup on missed events

 ### Sending a Ping Request

-The following simple script can be used to send the Ping request; however, more sophisticated solutions may reset the timer any time any kind of WebSocket data arrives.
+The following simple script can be used to send the Ping request:

 ```javascript
 window.setInterval(function() {